tytydraco/yessleep/out/my_aunt_sent_me_a_letter_in_the_mail_i_think_theres_something_wrong_with_my_town.md

 My throat was still burning.
 I reached my hand up, realizing there was a large gash through it.
 Thankfully, the cut was shallow, but it was deep enough to temporarily damage my voice box.
 Mr. Rinefer sat beside me on the ground as the police officers spoke to me, the EMTs readying the gurney.
 I couldn’t speak, only communicating through nods and head shakes.
 When we got to the hospital, I was given a pad of paper to finally give my full story.

 The police told me it was all a hallucination.
 They said that, yes, there was a staircase in the well, but it was abandoned long ago.
 Apparently, I slipped and hit my head and passed out.
+During the fall, my thigh scraped against a rusty barrel and they had to amputate my leg due to infection.
+The hospital even had the paperwork to prove it.
 Stewing chemicals created a biohazardous gas that induced hallucinations.
 That alone was strange, but what they told me about Matty sealed my suspicions.

 “Matthew Boyd’s body was found floating in the river with blunt force trauma to his head,” Sheriff Shaw told me, his hat in his hands.
 “We’re sorry for your loss.”